Thanos-DB/FullyConvolutionalTransformer/README.md

 ## Author's Implementations

-The experiments in our paper are done with the TensorFlow implementation. <ins>The PyTorch implementation is provided but it is not complete and was not fully tested.
-It is still under development</ins>
+The experiments in our paper are done with the TensorFlow implementation. <ins>The PyTorch implementation is provided here, but is still under development and not fully tested.
+We will continue to update this repository with more code in both TensorFlow 2 as well as PyTorch to enable maximum reproducibility.</ins>

 * [TensorFlow](./TensorFlow)
 * [PyTorch](./PyTorch)